 Saturn is the sixth planet in our Solar system.
 It is the second-largest planet of the Solar system and perhaps the most popular, due to its magnificent ring system.
 Saturn has been identified as a planet around the 7-8 century BCE by Babylonian Astronomers.
 Its name comes from Saturn, the Roman god of wealth and agriculture.
-Just like Jupiter, Saturn is a gaseous giant, thus, the planet has no solid surface.
+Just like Jupiter, Saturn is a gas giant, thus, the planet has no solid surface.
 Apart from the beautiful ring system, is there anything else on Saturn?
-Let’s see below what may classify as Saturn fun facts.
+Let’s see below all the interesting facts about Saturn.

 Apart from being the lord of the rings, Saturn is also the planet with the highest number of satellites.
 So far, we know 82, and there are others that await confirmation.